18 Famous Websites with Popups (And Why You Should Use Them Too)

 12. Pandora

-Pandora does two different things with this pricing page popup.
+Pandora does two different things with this cart abandonment popup.
 First, they compliment the user for their taste based on the products they’ve picked out.
 This is a nice touch that lots of customers will appreciate.

 Second, they create a sense of scarcity by telling the visitor how many other people are currently viewing the item that’s in their cart.
 This provides a subtle reminder that they might not end up getting the product they’re interested in if they don’t act fast.